Wednesday, October 8, 2025

 Remote monument recalls origins of Farley family in New River valley

-PIPESTEM, W.Va. — Almost all of the thousands of people named "Farley" in the New River valley region in southern West Virginia come from one early settler, Drewry Farley.
+PIPESTEM, W.Va. — Many of the thousands of people named "Farley" in the New River valley region in southern West Virginia trace their lineage back to one early settler, Drewry Farley.

 Advertisement